 The two least-costly (though not the fastest) systems that can be used are timber or galvanised steel walls.
 With all prefab extension systems, the trick is to keep the walls as rectangles that link with the main house.
 This avoids the need to alter the eaves and roof line.

 It’s also important to carefully plan the design of prefab elements to avoid any unnecessary waste.
 For instance, if the wall system uses 450mm stud separations, then the structure should be designed in 450mm multiples.
 How the windows and doors fit also needs to be carefully considered.
 Choosing a door/window system that ‘slots in’ (as opposed to being fixed) is crucial.
 Use the same principle as if you were picturing how a hinged window fits into a window frame.

 Finally, using a construction work flow chart can help you to bring in all your tradesmen at the right time.
 In the end, building efficiency comes down to timing and not changing anything after you start.
-A standard home extension should not take more than 60-90 days to complete.
+A standard home extension including modular home extensions should not take more than 60-90 days to complete.